netizer/relational_mapper/README.md

 ### Different name of an association than a table name

-Sometimes you need to set an association that is named differently than the target table name, for example `posts` may have association `authors` which refers to table `users` (or another case: you need associations: `created_by` and `updated_by`).
-In such case you can use `inverse-of` and `model` in associations hash, for example:
+Sometimes you need to set an association that is named differently than the target table name, for example `posts` may have association `authors` which refers to table `users` (or another case: you need associations: `created_by` and `updated_by`, both referring to the same `users` table).
+In such case you can use `inverse-of` and `model` in associations hash, e.g.:

     (def associations {:users {:posts {:type :has-many :inverse-of :authors}}
                        :posts {:authors {:type :belongs-to :model :users}}})

 ### Unusual naming for keys/foreign keys

 By default keys of tables are assumed to be called `id` and foreign keys are assumed to match the format `association_id` (so, for example foreign key for table `users` is called `users_id`).
-If you want to change that, you can define key patterns in last attribute of the function `set-associations`, for example:
+If you want to change that, you can define key patterns in last attribute of the function `set-associations`, e.g.

     (def db-state (data-model/set-associations initial-db-state associations {
         :foreign-key-format #(str % "_key")}))